ldv-klever/klever/docs/verifying_new_program.rst

 -------------

 This tutorial does not cover all aspects of using Klever.
-In particular it does not touch complicated environment modelling, development of advanced requirement specifications and some other things.
+In particular, it does not touch complicated environment modeling, development of advanced requirement specifications and some other things.
 Some of these topics are considered in separate sections of the given user documentation, e.g. you can find details for the former in :ref:`dev_env_model_specs`.

-If you will encounter any issues and you will have any questions, please, contact us for support.
+If you will encounter any issues, and you will have any questions, please, contact us for support.

 ..
 [1]
-   The build base for Simple OS prepared in advanced is deployed together with Klever by default.
+   The build base for Simple\ OS prepared in advanced is deployed together with Klever by default.
-   You can refer to it as *simple-os* in :file:`job.json`, but we advice you to prepare the build base yourself.
+   You can refer to it as *simple-os* in :file:`job.json`, but we advise you to prepare the build base yourself.